mattstruble/mattstruble.github.io/_posts/2020-05-24-automating-dl-pipeline.md

 description: How I leveraged Synology NAS to automate the execution, and backup, of my machine learning model training environments.
 ---

-The past few days I've been working on improving my machine learning pipeline in preparation of some projects I have coming up.
+The past few days I've been working on improving my machine learning pipeline in preparation of some upcoming projects.
 I wanted to create a system that would allow me to easily train a model from any thin client, while also preserving a history of work done on a per-project basis.

 ## The Goal